 Cloud-based collaboration tools are vital enablers of remote work, and it’s safe to say they’ve redefined the way we work.
-The best online collaboration software make it easy for teams to share files, schedule and hold remote meetings, and even co-author documents in real-time.
+The best online collaboration software makes it easy for teams to share files, schedule and hold remote meetings, and even co-author documents in real time.
 For smaller businesses and startups, they also provide the scalability and agility needed to grow and adapt to constantly evolving markets.

 That said, while there’s no denying the benefit of cloud-hosted software, choosing the right tools can be complicated.
 Businesses are now using an average of 110 cloud apps from ever-expanding portfolios of vendors.
 Also, many of these products don’t work well together, making interdepartmental collaboration unnecessarily complicated and operational risk more difficult to mitigate.
 That’s why it’s important to choose cloud software carefully to maximise efficiency and productivity.

 In this blog, we’ll look at some of the essential collaboration and communication features and functions that small businesses need, and provide recommendations for proven solutions.

 Communication is the cornerstone of any effective distributed workforce.
 While email used to be the gold standard for business communications, that’s no longer the case when it comes to team collaboration.
 Email is too slow, and inboxes are usually already overflowing with mail already.
 Instant messaging and video conferencing have become the new standards, and they provide the next best alternatives to face-to-face meetings in an era when work is no longer restricted to the traditional office.